 - First phase.
 Late 1960s and early 1970s: unemployment and share of labor in national income increased rapidly continental European countries. - Second phase.
-1980s: unemployment continued to increase, but the labor share declined, even below its initial level. - Blanchard (1997): - Phase 1: wage-push by workers - Phase 2: capital-biased technological changes.

-Is there a connection between capital-biased technological changes in European economies and the wage push preceding it?
+1980s: unemployment continued to increase, but the labor share declined, even below its initial level. - Blanchard (1997): - Phase 1: wage-push by workers - Phase 2: capital-biased technological changes. - Is there a connection between capital-biased technological changes in European economies and the wage push preceding it? - Why is there balanced economic growth? - What are the technological effects of globalization?